ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ##### 2.3.4.1. http:Caller

 The caller client object represents the endpoint which initiates the request.
-Once the request is processed, the corresponding response is sent back using the remote functions which are associated with the caller object.
+Once the request is processed, the corresponding response is sent back using the remote methods which are associated with the caller object.
 In addition to that, the caller has certain meta information related to remote and local host such as IP address, protocol.
 This parameter is not compulsory and not ordered.

 The CallerInfo annotation associated with the `Caller` is to denote the response type.
-It will ensure that the resource function responds with the right type and provides static type information about the response type that can be used to generate OpenAPI.
+It will ensure that the resource method responds with the right type and provides static type information about the response type that can be used to generate OpenAPI.

 The default type is the `http:Response`.
-Other than that, caller remote functions will accept following types as the outbound response payload.
+Other than that, caller remote methods will accept following types as the outbound response payload.
 Internally an `http:Response` is created including the given payload value

 ```ballerina